dy/subscript/plan.md

     - mb problematic minifications
   ? alternatively, a set of top-level parsers
   → Done as flat directly exported tokens

-## Notes

-.
-Parsers scheme usually can be generalized to just a set of tests like
+* [x] Parsers scheme usually can be generalized to just a set of tests like

   isNumber: consumeNumber
   isIdentifier: consumeIdentifier